Royal Papworth Hospital Documentary

 To mark 100 years on the historic Papworth site, Cambridge Filmworks have been commissioned to produce a major new documentary charting the hospital’s groundbreaking history.
 The documentary will be completed in early 2018 in time for the centenary celebrations.

-To learn more about the Papworth Hosptial and its history, please visit:
+To learn more about the Royal Papworth Hosptial please visit: